-Employment status must be verified by the Payroll Office for all non-University individuals receiving awards.
+Employment status must be verified by the Payroll Office for all non-University individuals receiving awards or other non-reimbursement compensation.

-A completed and signed IRS W-9 Form (Appendix C) must be attached to the Check Request Form (Appendix A).
+A completed and signed IRS W-9 Form must be attached to the Request for Disbursement.
 The IRS W-9 Form can also be found on the IRS website www.irs.gov.